codepath/android_guides/Design-Support-Library.md

 6. [[CoordinatorLayout|Handling-Scrolls-with-CoordinatorLayout]] - Provides an additional level of control over scroll and touch events between child views.
      * [AppBarLayout](http://developer.android.com/reference/android/support/design/widget/AppBarLayout.html) allows your toolbar and other views to react to scroll events.
      * [CollapsingToolbarLayout](http://developer.android.com/reference/android/support/design/widget/CollapsingToolbarLayout.html) extend this to allow the toolbar to collapse as the user scrolls through a view.
-7. [PercentRelativeLayout](https://github.com/codepath/android_guides/wiki/Constructing-View-Layouts#percentrelativelayout) and PercentFrameLayout to enable views to occupy [percentage-based dimensions](https://juliengenoud.github.io/android-percent-support-lib-sample/).
+7. [[PercentRelativeLayout|Constructing-View-Layouts#percentrelativelayout]] and PercentFrameLayout to enable views to occupy [percentage-based dimensions](https://juliengenoud.github.io/android-percent-support-lib-sample/).

 ### Setup